AkashCherukuri/Water_Rem/README.md

 # Water_Rem
-Creating a small desktop application to remind us to drink water
+This is our first attempt at a computer application, and this aims to remind the user to drink water at a given interval of time